Stallings graphs for quasi-convex subgroups: Relatively quasi-convex subgroups in relatively hyperbolic groups

 We now use a variant of the construction in Proposition~\ref{prop: slender case} to discuss certain relatively quasi-convex subgroups of relatively hyperbolic groups, relative to a peripheral structure $\calP$ consisting of geodesically bi-automatic groups.
 We introduce an additional hypothesis on the subgroup $H$: we say that it has \emph{peripherally finite index} if, for each peripheral subgroup $P$ and each $g\in G$, $P \cap H^g$ is either finite or a finite index subgroup of $P$ \footnote{These subgroups are called \emph{fully quasi-convex} by Dahmani \cite{2003:Dahmani-2} and Mart\'\i nez-Pedroza \cite{2009:Martinez-Pedroza}.}.
 Note that strongly relatively quasi-convex subgroups (see Remark~\ref{rk: slender}) have peripherally finite index.

 \begin{theorem} Let $(G,\calP)$ be an $A$-generated relatively hyperbolic group, such that $\calP$ consists of geodesically bi-automatic groups.
-There one can compute a finite set $X$ containing $A$ and a geodesically bi-automatic structure for $G$ over alphabet $X$ such that, if $L$ is the set of representatives of the elements of $G$ given by the bi-automatic structure, the following property holds: every relatively quasi-convex subgroup which has peripherally finite index, is $L$-quasi-convex. \end{theorem}
+Then one can compute a finite set $X$ containing $A$, a geodesically bi-automatic structure for $G$ over alphabet $X$ and a constant $\alpha > 0$ such that, if $L$ is the set of representatives of the elements of $G$ given by the bi-automatic structure, the following properties hold: \begin{itemize} \item every $L$-quasi-convex subgroup is relatively quasi-convex;